 - Spinach Frittata

 - Italian Roasted Veggies or Brussels Sprouts Salad

 - Dessert: Italian Apple Cake Or Apple Strudel

 Middle Eastern Christmas Brunch Menu

-- Middle Eastern Brunch Board with falafel and grape leaves (make both ahead of time, up to two days in advance.) (make the falafels ahead of time and reheat in oven)
+- Middle Eastern Brunch Board with falafel and grape leaves (make both ahead of time, up to two days in advance.)

 - Layered hummus dip

 - Shakshuka Eggs (prepare the sauce ahead of time and add the eggs to cook just before serving.)

 But again, you can mix and match from the following list however you like.
 Here we go...

 (click the recipe name to see the full recipe)